nordic-rse/nordic-rse.github.io/conference/submissions.md

 We don't plan for satellites, but if you know someone who can reserve space in Stockholm, we can try to coordinate.

+### Examples / requested talks

+We would be happy to see a variety of events of these types:

+* Intro to a new tool (20 min)
+* Workshop going into depth about a tool (1.5 hour)
+* Strategies for working work closely with researchers